A Brief History of Light Art

 In the 1960’s, the husband-and-wife team of Mel and Dorothy Tanner picked up where Thomas Wilfred and Moholy-Nagy left off, building light art sculptures and theatrical environments.
 Developing these immersive experiences into what they called Lumonics, the Tanners utilized video, projected light, sculptural elements, and sound.

 Around the same time, in California, artists such as Robert Irwin, James Turrell, and others were independently developing what came to be known as the “light and space” movement, which used both natural and electric lighting to emphasize aspects of human perception.

 Many other late 20th-century artists have worked with light as different technologies developed.
 Dan Flavin became known for working with fluorescent tube lighting of many different colors and combinations, developing many major immersive installations and permanent exhibits.

-The centerpiece of BOREALIS is the projection mapping on the historic architecture of the Museum of History and Industry (MOHAI).
+The centerpiece of BOREALIS is the projection mapping on the historic architecture of the Museum of History & Industry (MOHAI).
 Projection mapping, also known as video mapping, uses the specific features of building, structure or other irregular surfaces as a canvas for animated imagery of computer-generated graphics, video, or combination thereof.
 Projection mapping has a direct lineage to the history of the moving image from the time of multimedia lantern shows of the early 19th century, to the development of motion pictures and experimental cinema, to the cutting-edge technology of today’s computer-generated graphics.

 There are many projection mapping festivals and events around the world, one of the largest being the Fête des Lumières in Lyon France, which began as a religious observation and is now a civic celebration which draws 3 to 4 million people every year.